-- Sets a vision and goal for the safety of the Nation's roadways. - Adopts the Safe System Approach principles to guide our safety actions. - Identifies new priority actions and notable changes to existing practices and approaches that target our most significant and urgent problems and are, therefore, expected to have the most substantial impact. - www.transportation.gov/NRSS
+- Sets a vision and goal for the safety of the Nation's roadways. - Adopts the Safe System Approach principles to guide our safety actions. - changes to existing practices and approaches that target our most significant and urgent problems and are, therefore, expected to have the most substantial impact. - www.transportation.gov/NRSS